yyx990803/pod/README.md

 It doesn't manage DNS routing for you (personally I'm doing that in Nginx) but you can use pod to run a [node-http-proxy](https://github.com/nodejitsu/node-http-proxy) server on port 80 that routes incoming requests to other apps.

-## Important changes in 0.4.0

-- switched the underlying monitor library from forever to pm2. pm2 is included as a dependency so you can simply link its executable for logging and monitoring. (see below)

-- the config is now a single json file `.podrc` instead of a folder.
-Also the config fields have changed a bit, see *Config* section below for details.
-You might need to manually migrate the old app configs over.
-After that you can delete the old `.podconfig`.

-- included unit tests for core functionalities (`npm test`)

 ## Prerequisites

 - Node >= 0.8.x